The AI Landscape

 | Codex CLI | OpenAI | Autonomous task execution, agent-first architecture |

 You don’t need to pick just one.
-Part of being an effective orchestrator is knowing which tool to reach for and when.
+Effective orchestrators know which tool to reach for and when.

 Where you stand right now

-- ~84% of people have never used AI at all
+- The majority of people have never used AI tools beyond a casual search

-If you’re reading this, you’re already curious enough to be in the top fraction.
-By the end of this course, you’ll be in that 0.002% — the people who don’t just use AI, but direct it to build things.
+By the end of this course, you’ll be among the early adopters who don’t just use AI, but direct it to build things.
+That’s a meaningful advantage in any field.

 What makes AI CLI tools different from regular AI chatbots like ChatGPT?